Chen-Hao Chao

 Ph.D. in CS @ University of Toronto

-Research: My research focuses on probabilistic modeling in generative AI, particularly with high-dimensional data.
-I develop scalable training techniques to improve generative models and their applications across computer vision, reinforcement learning, and natural language processing.
-My work spans fundamental research on both discrete (e.g., masked diffusion models) and continuous (e.g., score-based and flow-based models) generative methods, with applications in visual domain adaptation, maximum entropy reinforcement learning, and biological data visualization.
+My research focuses on probabilistic modeling in generative AI, particularly with high-dimensional data.
+I develop scalable training techniques that improve the sample quality, efficiency, and cross-domain applicability of generative models.
+My work spans fundamental research on both discrete (e.g., masked diffusion models) and continuous (e.g., score-based and flow-based models) generative methods, applied to visual domain adaptation, maximum entropy reinforcement learning, and biological data visualization.

 latest posts [full list]